 - 5.1.
-In addition to the above requirements, the following are general guidelines as to how employees and third parties are expected to conduct themselves whilst working for the Company. - 5.2.
-Employees and third parties should not: - 5.2.1. give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given;
+In addition to the above requirements, the following are general guidelines as to how OnPath People are expected to conduct themselves whilst working for the Company. - 5.2.
+Employees and third parties should not: 5.2.1. give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given;

-- 5.2.2. give, promise to give, or offer, a payment, gift or hospitality to a government official, agent or representative to "facilitate" or speed up a routine procedure; - 5.2.3. accept a payment from a third party that is known or suspected to be offered with the expectation that it will obtain a business advantage; - 5.2.4. accept a gift or hospitality from a third party that known or suspected to be offered or provided with an expectation that a business advantage will be provided in return; - 5.2.5. threaten or retaliate against another person who has refused to commit a bribery offence or who has raised concerns under this policy; or - 5.2.6. take part in any activity that may lead to a breach of this policy.
+- 5.2 OnPath People should not: - 5.2.1 give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will illegitimately be received, or to reward a business advantage already given; - 5.2.2 give, promise to give, or offer, a payment, gift or hospitality to a government official, agent or representative to "facilitate" or speed up a routine procedure; - 5.2.3 accept a payment from a third party that is known or suspected to be offered with the expectation that it will obtain a business advantage; - 5.2.4 accept a gift or hospitality from a third party that known or suspected to be offered or provided with an expectation that a business advantage will be provided in return: - 5.2.5 threaten or retaliate against another person who has refused to commit a bribery offence or who has raised concerns under this policy; or - 5.2.6 take part in any activity that may lead to a breach of this policy.